GoogleCloudPlatform/google-analytics-premium-bigquery-statistics/README.md

 the "Conversion Probability" Custom Metric.
 Click "Save" and move to the next step.
   5. Select "Yes" when asked about "Overwrite hit data" and define the header line in the CSV file as shown in the screenshot below.
-Note the link to Custom Dimension 6 and Custom Metric 1 as defined above.
+Note the link to Custom Dimension 6, Custom Dimension 9 and Custom Metric 1 as defined above.

 ![CSV Header](images/import-csv-header.png)